wenki1990/Data_Science_1/README.md

 		  7.3.7.
 CNN model to classify images of Devanagari(language) characters

      7.4.
-LSTM
+RNN

         	  7.4.1.
+Classify reviews as positive or negative review using LSTM.

-Classify reviews as positive or negative review.
+		  7.4.2.
+Classify reviews as positive or negative review after preprocessing using Tokenizer.

 Spark_Codes